RNA, local moves on plane trees, and transpositions on tableaux: -action and local moves on plane trees

 Let $T'$ denote the image of $T$ under the allowed local move on half-edges $j<i<i+1<j'$ and let $Y'=\phi(T')$.
-Comparing $T$ and $T'$ in Figure \ref{fig:norootv} shows that $i$ and $i+1$ change from a left half-edge to a right half-edge or vice versa.
+Comparing $T$ and $T'$ in Figure \ref{fig:simpleLM} shows that $i$ and $i+1$ change from a left half-edge to a right half-edge or vice versa.
 Thus $i$ is on the opposite row in $Y$ as it is in $Y'$ and similarly for $i+1$.
-Both $j$ and $j'$ stay on the same half of the edge in $T$ and $T'$ by inspection of Figure \ref{fig:norootv}.
-Local moves change only the two edges involved with the local move by definition.
+By inspection of Figure \ref{fig:simpleLM}, both $j$ and $j'$ stay on the same respective halves of their shared edge in $T$ and $T'$.
+By definition, a local move changes only the two edges involved in the local move.
 Thus all other numbers remain on the same rows in the corresponding Young tableau, and so every other integer is in the same row in $Y$ as it is in $Y'$.
-Finally $i$ and $i+1$ are in opposite rows in $Y$ by the hypotheses of the theorem together with Lemma \ref{lemma: edges for i,i+1}.
-Thus $Y' = s_iY$.
+Finally $i$ and $i+1$ are on opposite rows in $Y$ by the hypotheses of the theorem together with Lemma \ref{lemma: edges for i,i+1}.
+Thus $Y' = s_i(Y)$.

 Conversely suppose there is a local move involving the half-edges $j<i<i+1<j'$.
-The configurations in Figure \ref{fig:norootv} are the only possibilities listed in Lemma~\ref{lemma: edges for i,i+1} that satisfy $j<i<i+1<j'$.
+The configurations in Figure \ref{fig:simpleLM} are the only possibilities listed in Lemma~\ref{lemma: edges for i,i+1} that satisfy these inequalities.
 The claim follows. \end{proof}

-\begin{remark} Not every local move corresponds to one of the maps $s_i$.
-In particular when $i$ and $i+1$ are on the same row of a tableau then $s_i$ fixes the tableau while the corresponding plane tree has a nontrivial local move involving the half-edges labeled $i$ and $i+1$.
-Figure~\ref{fig:commutative} gives an example: the top row shows the local move corresponding to $s_1$ though $s_1$ fixes each tableau in the bottom row. \end{remark}
+\begin{samepage} \begin{remark} Not every local move corresponds to one of the maps $s_i$.
+If $i$ and $i+1$ are on the same row or column of a tableau then $s_i$ fixes the tableau.
+Otherwise $s_i$ describes the local moves in Figure~\ref{fig:simpleLM} .
+But when $n >2$ a local move may be described by a transposition between $i$ and $i+k$ with $1<k<2n-i$ in the tableau.
+Figure~\ref{fig:commutative} gives an example.
+The original tableau $Y$ has $1, 2, 3$ along its top row, so every transposition except $s_3$ fixes $Y$.
+However the associated plane tree has a local move affecting the half-edges $1$, $2$, $5$, $6$ that corresponds to exchanging 2 and 5 in the tableau.
+The tableau resulting from this local move differs both from the original tableau $Y$ and from $s_3(Y)$. \end{remark}